icelandic-lt/text-cleaner/README.md

     alphabet=[],                         # list of char that don't need converting
-    punct_set=[],                        # list of punctuation marks set to preserve preserve_string=[],                  # list of strings forbidden to strip or convert preserve_emojis=False,               # if True, we preserve emojis clean_emoji=False,                   # if True, we convert emojis to their text description delete_labelled_translations=False,  # if True, we delete all labelled translations )
+    punct_set=[],                        # list of punctuation marks set to preserve preserve_string=[],                  # list of strings forbidden to strip or convert preserve_emojis=False,               # if True, preserve emojis
+    clean_emoji=False,                   # if True, convert emojis to their text description delete_labelled_translations=False,  # if True, delete all labelled translations )

-# If being used as a part of the TTS-Frontend pipeline, then no configurations should be made.
+# If being used as a part of the TTS-Frontend pipeline,
+# then no configurations should be made.
 All default
-# values are configured for input/output specifications between components in the TTS-Frontend pipeline.
+# values are configured for input/output specifications
+# between components in the TTS-Frontend pipeline.

 # basic example, no arguments set.
 >>> print(clean("π á afmæli í dåg 🎉"))
 "pí á afmæli í dag."

-# we can convert emojis to any string and also configure which characters are to be preserved.
+# we can convert emojis to any string and also configure
+# which characters are to be preserved.
->>> print(clean("π á afmæli í dåg 🎉", emoji_replacement="emójí", preserve_string=['π'])
+>>> print(clean("π á afmæli í dåg 🎉",
+                emoji_replacement="emójí",
+                preserve_string=['π'])
 "π á afmæli í dag emójí"

-# instead of removing characters, we can convert them to a string of our choice.
+# instead of removing characters, we can
+# convert them to a string of our choice.
->>> print(clean("π á afmæli í dåg 🎉", char_replacement={'æ':'ae'}, clean_emoji=True))
+>>> print(clean("π á afmæli í dåg 🎉",
+                char_replacement={'æ':'ae'},
+                clean_emoji=True))
 "pí á afmaeli í dag party popper"

 ```